meilisearch/documentation/learn/getting_started/main_features.md

 MeiliSearch lets you set one field per index as the distinct attribute.
 The distinct attribute will always be unique among returned documents.
 This means there will never be more than one occurrence of the same value in the distinct attribute field among the returned documents.

+-> no idea what the example should be

 ### Searchable attributes

 By default, all attribute are searched for matching query words but you can configure the settings to change that.
 Lets look at MeiliSearch's web interface for this example.